EFFECTS OF LABORATORY AND DEMONSTRATION METHODS ON STUDENTS’ ACADEMIC PERFORMANCE IN SIMPLE HARMONIC MOTION IN PHYSICS

 1.3 Purpose of the Study

 The purpose of the study is to find out the effects of laboratory and demonstration methods of teaching on students’ achievement in the concept of Simple Harmonic Motion in physics.
-Specifically, the study intends to achieve the following objectives:-
+Specifically, the study intends to achieve the following objectives:

-(v) Compare the performance of urban and rural physics students taught the concept of Simple Harmonic Motion using demonstration method.
+(v) Compare the performance of urban and rural physics students taught the concept of Simple Harmonic Motion using the demonstration method.

 1.4 Research Questions